Haruma-K/Addler/README.md

 Unity games often use GameObjects instantiated from prefabs.
 However, instantiating and destroying is expensive, and if done too often, it can take time to process.

-Let's consider a case where many instances of the same Prefab are created, like bullets.
+Let's consider a case where many instances of the same prefab are created, like bullets.
 In such a case, we can reduce the processing load by using several instances created in advance.
 This is called object pooling.